What is Learning and Development?

 So much so, only 24% can articulate the value that L&D brings to their business.
 Let’s go back to basics and look at what is meant by L&D, why you should embrace it, and how.

-L&D gives people the skills, knowledge and experiences to hit their personal, team and organizational goals.
+Defining L&DL&D gives people the skills, knowledge and experiences to hit their personal, team and organizational goals.
 Whether learning something from scratch or up-skilling, L&D teams must identify knowledge gaps then design and deliver the right learning solutions.
 And, crucially, measure the impact to see if they’re working.

 The Chartered Institute of Personnel and Development (CIPD) adds more, defining L&D as: